Tonedawg1/KH_Item_Tracker/README.md

 ---

 ## Example Picture
 This is just some of the things it has to offer!
-On the treasure chest pages, you can click on the pictures to enlarge them.
 <img width="4572" height="968" alt="example image" src="https://github.com/user-attachments/assets/b1dc1d14-a03d-4aef-bd81-dd03c7ba42d8" />